 Cheapest Full Coverage Car Insurance Companies

-Esurance is the best company for cheap full coverage car insurance because of its low rates, high customer satisfaction, and variety of discounts.
+The cheapest full coverage car insurance company is Esurance.
 Esurance offers 10 possible discounts, including savings for safe vehicles, customers with no at-fault accidents, and drivers who use its telematics program, DriveSense.

 Esurance has also received high user ratings on WalletHub, earning 3.8 out of 5 stars on average.
 However, Esurance has an NAIC rating of 3.18, which means it has received many more customer complaints than the average insurer.